Dutch Braid Guide: Step by Step Tutorials and Plenty of Inspo Styles

 Next, grab new hair from each side and repeat the order, continuing the braid as you move downwards.
 Grab new hair each time you complete a link, until you reach your nape.
 Note: For longer hair, simply continue the Dutch braiding stitch (left under middle, right under middle) until you reach the ends, without grabbing anything from the sides.

 Secure the ends of each of your double Dutch braids with a hair tie or elastic.

 How to Create a Dutch Braid Fat Solo Braid

 We’re spoiled with so many choices on how to Dutch braid, yet one of our favorites has got to be the simple solo braid.
-This version of the Dutch plait is a versatile stand-alone that, just like the French braid, can be worn to virtually any occasion.
+This version of the Dutch braid is a versatile stand-alone that, just like the French braid, can be worn to virtually any occasion.

-Unlike the French braid however, the Dutch braid stitch, as mentioned above, is done by using the underhand process in which the strands of hair are crossed under one another.
-We love how this kind of results in a mohawk-inspired hairstyle due to its bumpy, center placement.
+Unlike the French braid, the Dutch braid stitch, as mentioned above, is done by using the underhand process in which the strands of hair are crossed under one another.
+We love how this kind of braiding results in a mohawk-inspired hairstyle due to its bumpy, center placement.
 Read on to check out an easy and simple way to create a single Dutch built-in braid:

 Start on clean hair.